bmsvinci1729/mcp-stock-analyzer/README.md

 1. Stock Scraping server: Real time stock data fetched from Yahoo Finance
 2. Database server: Fetched data stored, retrieved, and analyzed using SQLite3.
 3. X(Twitter) server: The analyzed data is curated into an impressive post and automatically posted as market updates on X (Twitter) usign X APIs
 ## So how does this work ? 🤔

 The MCP allows the MCP Clients to use external tools.
 MCP servers described above shall expose the required tools that the AI/Client can call when in need.
-1. Ask LLMs : "Get current price of Apple stock, and tweet about it" - very simple prompt.\
+1. Ask LLMs : "Get current price of Apple stock, and tweet about it" - very simple prompt.
 2. Now, Claude shall call :
-   - stock scraper tool to get Apple(firm 😅)'s current price
+   - stock scraper tool to get Apple's current price
    - database tool to store the data, and retrieve
    - twitter tool to post a tweet with the information